 Similar to personal trainers, fitness instructors usually require only a certification to work.

-ACE reports that fitness professionals with their group instructor certification on average make just under $48,000 per year or $24.50 per hour.
+BLS.gov reports that exercise trainers and group fitness instructors on average make just over $45,000 per year or $21.69 per hour.

 Fitness instructors lead group activities in gyms, health clubs, outdoor fields and other recreational areas.
 They sometimes work in nursing homes, teaching people how to maintain and improve their physical health and strength despite illness, disability, or age.